Dr. Jeannie Ludlow

 “From Safe Space to Contested Space in the Feminist Classroom” in Transformations: The Journal of Inclusive Scholarship and Pedagogy (peer-reviewed), Spring, 2004.

-“‘Because It is a Baby’: Language, Power, and Stigma,” accepted for presentation at Abortion and Reproductive Justice: The Unfinished Revolution II, Ulster, UK, June, 2016
+“Because It Is a Baby: Language, Power, Stigma,” presented at Abortion and Reproductive Justice: The Unfinished Revolution II, Belfast, UK, June, 2016

-"Invisible Power, Beyond Choice: Do-It-Yourself Abortion in Fiction," presented at the Gender, Bodies, Technology conference, 2016
+“Invisible Power, Beyond Choice: Do-It-Yourself Abortion in the Fictions of Castillo, Kincaid, and Kelly,” presented at the Gender, Bodies, Technology conference, Roanoke, VA, April, 2016

 Funding & Grants